Washing machines need to be cleaned and maintained on a regular basis, and failing to do this can result in a pretty whiffy machine!

 As mentioned above not all washing machines will come with a self-clean feature built in, so before you dive into this approach you need to check if you’ve got this feature.

-To check, all you need to do is look at the dial/buttons on the front of your washing machine and see if you can find a button labelled ‘Self clean’.
+To check, all you need to do is look at the dial/buttons on the front of your washing machine and see if you can find a button labelled ‘Self clean’, ‘Service wash’, or something similar.
 If you can’t see this label, but you think you do have this feature, have a look at your user manual again.

 Once you’ve located the self-clean button on your washing machine you’re almost set to go.
 Just keep in mind these points: